arunpraba/reactjs.org/src/content/learn/your-first-component.md

 This markup represents this article `<article>`, its heading `<h1>`, and an (abbreviated) table of contents as an ordered list `<ol>`.
 Markup like this, combined with CSS for style, and JavaScript for interactivity, lies behind every sidebar, avatar, modal, dropdown—every piece of UI you see on the Web.

-React lets you combine your markup, CSS, and JavaScript into custom "components", **reusable UI elements for your app.** The table of contents code you saw above could be turned into a `<TableOfContents />` component you could render on every page.
+React enables you combine your markup, CSS, and JavaScript into custom "components", **reusable UI elements for your app.** The table of contents code you saw above could be turned into a `<TableOfContents />` component you could render on every page.
 Under the hood, it still uses the same HTML tags like `<article>`, `<h1>`, etc.

 Just like with HTML tags, you can compose, order and nest components to design whole pages.
 For example, the documentation page you're reading is made out of React components: